I’ve always wondered about who makes money on all those hot sauce bottles arrayed in the condiment aisle of the supermarket.

 Yep.
 Wild chiles.
 They exist.
 Known mostly as chiltepin, pequin or bird’s eye chiles because, I suppose, they are small and round like a bird’s eye, these grow wild in much of Central America — and have the distinction of being the only chile peppers native to the United States.
 You can forage for them in southern Arizona, New Mexico and Texas, and they reportedly live in southern Florida as well.

-I’ve known about chiltepins for years — I used to be a serious chile head — and have always wanted to forage for my own.
+I’ve known about chiltepins for years — I am a serious chile head — and have always wanted to forage for my own.
+I finally did when I was there in October one year.
+Little Christmas ornaments on a spindly bushy plant.

-For this sauce, I bought my chiltepin chiles through Gourmet Sleuth.
+You can also buy chiltepin chiles through Gourmet Sleuth.
 Apparently when the harvest is on, locals drop what they’re doing to gather the little chiles because they bring such a high price — up to $30 a pound in some years.
-My little jar cost me $9.

-You can look for them in Mexican markets or buy seeds online and grow your own, although the seeds are really hard to germinate; I’ve failed twice.
-Anyone out there successfully grow chiltepins?
+You can also buy seeds online and grow your own, although the seeds are really hard to germinate.

 As for flavor, it’s smoky, hot and rich all at once.
 The closest store-bought equivalent I can come up with in flavor is Cholula hot sauce, which is another of my favorites.
 The chiltepin chiles whack you right up front, but then go away — it’s the opposite of a red jalapeno, whose heat can sneak up on you a few minutes later.